Death By Stoning Among Punishments In New Brunei Anti-LGBT, Criminal Laws

 Brunei released a statement on Saturday defending the laws, saying the penal code criminalizes and deters acts against the teaching of Islam and "aims to educate, respect and protect the legitimate rights of all individuals, society or nationality of any faiths and race."

-The newly-enacted laws constitute the final parts of a penal code announced by the Sultan in 2013, the first phase of which was enacted in 2014.
+The newly enacted laws constitute the final parts of a penal code announced by the Sultan in 2013, the first phase of which was enacted in 2014.
 The legislation received widespread condemnation from human rights groups at the time and made Brunei the first Southeast Asian country to institute Sharia Law at a national level, as NPR reported.